wcm-io-caravan/caravan-rhyme/README.md

 ## Using reactive types in your API

+Using asynchronous code to retrieve and render HAL resources can be desired if you have to deal with a lot of long-running requests.
+It will allow you to execute upstream requests in parallel without blocking your main request handling thread.
+But don't underestimate the increased complexity that comes with it.

 If you want to keep your client and server-side code completely asynchronous and non-blocking, you start with using RxJava reactive types as return values throughout your API interfaces:

 ```java